decentration/edgeware-node/Setting-up-monitoring.md

+If you are running a validator or a public node, you should set up system monitoring in order to improve your awareness of how your node is performing, and reduce the likelihood that it goes offline.

-This tutorial explains how to set up monit and mmonit, which are respectively a process monitoring tool and a dashboard for managing a fleet of monit nodes.
+This tutorial explains how to set up monit and mmonit.

+* Monit is a process monitoring tool, which can restart your node if it stalls
+* Mmonit is a dashboard that shows the performance (CPU, memory, alerts, etc.) of monit nodes.

+You do not need to set up both.
+If you don't need a dashboard, you can skip directly to the section for setting up `monit` on an individual node.

-The tutorial assumes you are running Ubuntu 18.04
+The tutorial assumes you are running Ubuntu 18.04.

-## Setting up an `mmonit` dashboard server
+## Setting up an `mmonit` dashboard

 For the monitoring server, a small server should be enough (e.g. 1GB memory).
 The default setup will use SQLite as a database.
-Beware that if you remove the monit directory, all logged events will be lost!
+This means if you remove the monit directory, all logged events will be lost!

 ```